Andy García (soccer)

-Andy Arnold García Sandoval (born August 1, 1995) is an American soccer player who currently plays as a midfielder for Chihuahua F.C.
+Andy Arnold García Sandoval (born August 1, 1995) is an American soccer player who currently plays as a midfielder.

 Career

 García spent the 2014 season with UACH F.C. before joining Deportivo Toluca, where he made his debut in a Copa MX match on 14 February 2017.
 He won the Serie A de México title with Alacranes de Durango during the Clausura 2022 season.
 In June 2022, García signed with new club Chihuahua F.C.